 Thus, even in such a less realistic full centralization model in which top managers set multiproduct prices that are more directly aligned with common owners' interests, the central prediction of our model that greater common ownership leads to less performance-sensitive managerial incentives still holds.
-However, in addition to ignoring key findings of the organizational delegation and decentralization literature, these model variations based on either (i), (ii), or (iii) above, generate large markup effects of common ownership that are inconsistent with the existing empirical evidence.
-Thus, they provide an explanation for why existing empirical estimates deviate from industrial organization models that incorporate common ownership, but assume away agency problems and organizational hierarchies.
+However, in addition to ignoring key findings of the organizational delegation and decentralization literature, these model variations based on either (i), (ii), or (iii) above generate large markup effects of common ownership that are inconsistent with the existing empirical evidence.
+Thus, they provide an explanation for why existing empirical estimates deviate from industrial organization models that incorporate common ownership but assume away agency problems and organizational hierarchies.

-Finally, the more realistic version of our model in which pricing decisions are delegated to middle managers who maximize only own firm profit π_i rather than investor portfolio profits φ_i , is consistent with structural estimates of the U.S. airline industry.
+The more realistic version of our model in which pricing decisions are delegated to middle managers who maximize only their own firm profit π_i rather than investor portfolio profits φ_i , is consistent with structural estimates of the U.S. airline industry.
 Ruiz-Pérez (2019) finds that a model of common ownership, in which airlines make both entry and pricing decisions exactly according to the profit weights of their (horizontally diversified) shareholders, matches the data as poorly as a model of completely separate ownership.
-However, a hybrid model in which airlines act according to shareholder portfolio profit weights (i.e., max φ_i as in equation (7)) for entry decisions and then choose prices to maximize just their own firm profits (i.e., max{$p{i,l} <math>\pi{i,l}$ as in equation (6)) fits the observed data patterns much better.
+However, a hybrid model in which airlines act according to shareholder portfolio profit weights (i.e., max φ_i as in equation (7)) for entry decisions and then choose prices to maximize just their own firm profits (i.e., max{p{i,l} $\pi{i,l}$ as in equation (6)) fits the observed data patterns much better.
+In other words, common ownership leads to less entry, but conditional on entry decisions, common ownership does not affect prices.
+This is akin to our model in which common ownership does not affect prices conditional on its} effect on costs.